laxmidhars639-sahoo/Emplify---Employee-Management-System-Project/README.md

 # Emplify---Employee-Management-System-Project
-This project is used for managing the employee in a company.
+This project is used for managing the employee data in a company.